sinansonmez/PowerpointUsefulAddin/README.md

 Create an issue for new features, I will try to make it for you

 # Disclaimer
 Please always save your powerpoint before using any of these functionality.
 I do not accept any responsibility and will not be liable for any data loss.
+By using this software you agree with these terms.